the-ozet/the-ozet.github.io/_videos/katorga-4c.md

 videoid: GRsBWHgtl7Y
 ---

-THE WARDEN: <em>Take your harvest to the scale.
+WARDEN: <em>Take your harvest to the scale.
 Look around!
 Who can speak for her Cousins?
 You!
 To the scale!
 Now!</em>